protontypes/open-sustainable-technology/README.md

 - [openENTRANCE](https://github.com/openENTRANCE/openentrance) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modeling platform for assessing low-carbon transition pathways in Europe.
 - [PyPSA-DE](https://github.com/PyPSA/pypsa-ariadne) - High resolution, sector-coupled model of the German Energy System.
 - [OSeMBE_ECEMF](https://github.com/KTH-dESA/OSeMBE_ECEMF) - Contains the energy future scenarios modelled in OSeMBE as part of the ECEMF project, which brings together energy and climate researchers and policy makers to address the central challenge of our time - how to achieve climate neutrality.
+- [PyPSA-PL](https://github.com/instrat-pl/pypsa-pl) - An implementation of the energy modelling framework PyPSA shipped with a use-ready dataset tailored for the Polish energy system.

 ### Renewable Energy Integration